qhta/MyLib/Qhta.WPF.Converters/Qhta.WPF.Converters/docs/readme.md

 * BitTestConverter - One way converter to convert a specific bitset to bool.
 * EqualityComparingConverter - Compares a value to the parameter and returns a boolean value.
 * IndirectPropertyConverter - Multi-value converter with two bindings.
 First binding returns an instance object.
 Second binding returns a property name.
 Converter gets a value from this property found in the instance object
+* NotNullToVisibilityConverter - One way converter that checks if the value is not null and converts it to Visibility (Visible, Collapsed).

 Helper classes:
 * ColorDictionary - Dictionary of Colors indexed by string names.Used in ValidityBrushConverter.